FelipeBudinich/fun.voyage/content/Essays/Pursuing Artistic Success.md

 ## Outcomes

 Though each figure engages with creativity, institutions, and rejection, they do so with different motivations, starting conditions, and internal logics.
-The contrast between **self-oriented** and **audience-oriented** aspirations, or between those who **internalize failure** and those who **iterate on it**, reveals that success depends on **how** and **why** one moves through the world to achieve it.
+The contrast between **self-oriented** and **audience-oriented** aspirations, or between those who **internalize failure** and those who **iterate on it**, reveals that success depends on **how** and **why** one moves through the world to achieve creative success.

 Everyone gets exactly (or almost exactly) what they pursue.